Horizon-independent Preconditioner Design for Linear Predictive Control: Preliminaries

 with $ H \coloneqq \trans{\Gamma} \bar{Q} \Gamma + \bar{R} $, $ \bar{R} \coloneqq I_{N} \otimes R$, $ \bar{Q} \coloneqq , $

-The choice of terminal weighting matrix $P$ in problem~\eqref{eq:mpc:linMPC} can be crucial to the stability and performance of the closed-loop controller.
-The simplest choice is to set $P = Q$, so that there is no difference in the final state weighting versus the other states.
-This choice allows for simple formation of the problem matrices, but may not guarantee stability for the closed-loop problem.
+The terminal weight matrix $P$ in~\eqref{eq:mpc:linMPC} can be crucial to the stability and performance of the closed-loop controller.
+The simplest choice is to set $P = Q$, so that final states are weighted the same as other states.
+This allows for simple formation of the problem matrices, but does not provide stability guarantees for the closed-loop problem.